lazyscribe/lazyscribe/docs/how-to/custom-artifact.rst

    Python object on read.

 Additional class variables are used to capture metadata about the environment or artifact.
-Let's create a handler for YAML files to demonstrate.
+Let's create a handler for text files to demonstrate.

 .. code-block:: python